-Any CITB levy-registered employer (with 1 - 99 employees) can apply for this fund.
+Any CITB levy-registered employer (with up to 99 employees) can apply for this fund.
 Employees must be in addition to yourself (the employer/business owner) and should be engaged in a construction role.
-You must also be up to date with your levy payments.
+You must also be up to date with your levy return and payments.

-Your funding entitlement is based on the number of staff you employ (PAYE).
-Entitlements below are per year and are either paid upfront or on completion of the activity.
+Your funding entitlement is based on the number of direct staff you employ (PAYE).
+Entitlements below are per year and are either paid upfront or on completion of the activity (once invoices have been submitted):

+- No PAYE employees (sub-contractors only) up to £2,500

-- 1 49 up to £5,000
+- 1 49 up to £5.000

 - 50 74 up to £7,500

 - 75 99 up to £10,000